learn-co-students/fewpjs-fns-as-first-class-data-array-o-functions-london-web-100719/README.md

 ```

 Without further ado, let's create our "Array o' Functions!".
 Create a variable
-called `functionsArray` with your `monday` through `friday` function variables as
+called `functionsArray` with your `monday` through `friday` constants as values
-values in the array.
+in the array.

-Create a function called `printRoutine` that will iterate over `functionsArray` and
+Lastly, create a function called `printRoutine` that will iterate over our `functionsArray`
-print out this week's routine.
+and print out this week's routine.

 ## Conclusion